learn-anything/quotes/README.md

 > You want to be the first and last mover.
 Be the company that defines that area : Google / Amazon.
 Think of the end game, but do start.

+> Reading is faster than listening.
+Doing is faster than watching. - Naval Ravikant

 ## Thinking

 > Just because other people are idiots doesn't mean we should be.